In this post I explain the various options if you’re looking for a good toothbrush for travel.

 Or for the sake of a few extra dollars, you could invest in the Sublimewear Power Plug adapter which supports additional countries and has USB ports too.

-For those traveling for extended periods of time or even moving to a different country, it might be more convenient to pick up a local charging stand rather than using a voltage/plug adapter.
+For those travelling for extended periods of time or even moving to a different country, it might be more convenient to pick up a local charging stand rather than using a voltage/plug adapter.

 What this means is that even if you bought your brush in Canada, if you buy a European charging stand, you can still use your Canadian toothbrush on it.